Fujifilm X-T30 vs Olympus E-M5 III

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Fujifilm X-T30 and Olympus OM-D E-M5 Mark III and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the X-T30 and the E-M5 III are recent models that are part of the current product line-up.
-The X-T30 replaced the earlier Fujifilm X-T20, while the E-M5 III followed on from the Olympus E-M5 II.
+The E-M5 III is a recent model that features in the current product line-up of Olympus.
+In contrast, the X-T30 has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the X-T30 was succeeded by the Fujifilm X-T30 II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Olympus websites.

 So how do things add up?
 Is there a clear favorite between the Fujifilm X-T30 and the Olympus E-M5 III?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.